OttieOtter

 West Trail Maple Trees

-Most of the West Trail is in the middle of various creek beds.
-There didn't appear to be an alternate route that you could take if the creeks were ever flowing.
-I assume that, after a good rain, the trails would probably be closed by the Texas State Park service.
-However, it looks like most of the time, the creeks are dry enough to hike.
+The West Trail meandered through the middle of a rocky shallow creek.
+There didn't appear to be an alternate route that you could take if the creek flooded.
+I assumed that after a good rain, the Texas State Park Service might close the trail.
+But they more than likely left that decision up to the experience and common sense of hikers.
+It appeared that most of the time, the creeks were dry anyway.

 Green Maple Leaves